jmarcher/laravel-eloquent-flag/README.md

 ![cog-laravel-eloquent-flag](https://cloud.githubusercontent.com/assets/1849174/21166452/b1bbf3e8-c1b6-11e6-8f06-468828402ebe.png)

+## Features

+- Designed to work with Laravel Eloquent models
+- Each model can has as many flags as required
+- Each flag adds global query scopes to models
+- Covered with unit tests

 ## How it works

 Eloquent Flag is an easy way to add flagged attributes to eloquent models.
 All flags has their own trait which adds global scopes to desired entity.

 The main logic of the flags: If flag is `false` - entity should be hidden from the query results.
 Omitted entities could be retrieved by using special global scope methods.